openface/onset-dbm/README.md

 A simple lightweight library for handling CRUD operations to your database.

+## Configure Database Settings

+Copy the `config.lua.example` file and name it `config.lua`.
+Edit it to provide your database credentials.
+The database MUST already exist.
+DBM can create the table schemas for you, but not the database.

 ## Import DBM Package

 ```
 DBM = ImportPackage("dbm")
 ```

-## Configure Database

-Copy the `config.lua.example` file and name it `config.lua`.
-Edit it to provide your database credentials.
-The database MUST already exist.
-DBM can create the table schemas for you, but not the database.

 ## Initialize/Create Table